JackieDo/Laravel-Dotenv-Editor/README.md

     }

 #### Using dependency injection
-This package also supports dependency injection, you can easily use dependency injection to inject an instance of the `Jackiedo\DotenvEditor\DotenvEditor` class into your controller or other class.
+This package also supports dependency injection.
+You can easily use dependency injection to inject an instance of the `Jackiedo\DotenvEditor\DotenvEditor` class into your controller or other classes.
 Example:

     <?php namespace App\Http\Controllers;